inkdot7/Mesy-Unpacker/README.md

 to upgrade the code.

 ## For users

+#### Recommended but not necessary
+mvme (mesytec VME data acquisition: https://www.mesytec.com/downloads/mvme.html ).
+Control software of the VME module used for data acquisition y can be used to replay the individual runs and check the generated histograms are correct.

+### Mandatory
+You need **RootCERN (https://root.cern/install/) and >=Python 3.11.5 version**.

 ### Code Structure
-You need **RootCERN and >=Python 3.11.5 version**.
 The code is fully self-contained and aside from the requirements should be able to run on its own, the folders are organized the following way:
-* Include: ModuleFather.h (Virtual class gives structure to daughter classes used to read).
+* Include-> ModuleFather.h (Virtual class gives structure to daughter classes used to read).
 * Src-> Daughter classes, the modules that are currently implemented are Caen785, Caen785N, Caen1190a, MADC32, MDPP16, MDPP32, VMMR8.
 * Zip-> Files to analyze.
 * Root-> Store for outputs.

-### How to run it
+### How to execute the code
 If the user just wants to unpack the data follow these steps:

 **NOTE: All files are stored in the Zip folder and the code looks in this folder, this is to make the code self-contained, if the user desires to modify it just change the path in Run_unpack.sh**